Introduction

 This area will give the Wirepas MQTT console tool connection status i.e connected and for how long or disconnected to an MQTT broker and to which one.

-The interface is organised as follow
+The interface is organized as follow

 When it is not connected to any broker the following is displayed